Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

-\begin{lemma} The directed graph formed by the edges of any algebra is connected. \end{lemma} \begin{proof} We prove the claim by induction on the the size of $\alg A$.
+\begin{proof} \hypertarget{ProofThm32}{} We prove the claim by induction on the size of $\alg A$.
 If $\alg A$ has two elements the result follows from the classification of Boolean clones by Post~\cite{post41:clones}, so we assume $|A| \geq 3$.

-Suppose further that $\mu_{\alg A}$ is not full, as otherwise the connectedness of $\algA$ follows from the connectedness of proper subuniverses.
+Suppose that $\mu_{\alg A}$ is full, that is, each pair of elements in $A$ is connected by proper subuniverses.
+Since all the proper subalgebras of $\alg A$ have connected directed graphs of edges by the induction hypothesis, and these edges are trivially also edges in $\alg A$, it follows that the digraph of edges of $\alg A$ is connected.
+Suppose further that $\mu_{\alg A}$ is not full.

 If $\alg A$ is simple, then each equivalence class of $\mu_{\alg A}$ is connected by edges by the induction hypothesis.
-We apply Theorem~\ref{ff:subdirect} together with Proposition~\ref{prop:ImpliesAbelian}, Theorem~\ref{thm:maj}, or Theorem~\ref{thm:semilat} to conclude that either $\alg A$ is abelian and every pair is an abelian edge, or every pair $(a,a')\notin\mu_{\alg A}$ is a majority edge, or that there exists a $\mu_{\alg A}$-block $B$ such that every pair $a\notin B, b \in B$ forms a semilattice edge $(a,b)$~ (and in every case the witnessing congruence is the identity congruence).
+We apply Theorem~\ref{ff:subdirect} together with Proposition~\ref{prop:ImpliesAbelian}, Theorem~\ref{thm:maj}, or Theorem~\ref{thm:semilat} to conclude that either $\alg A$ is abelian and every pair is an abelian edge, or every pair $(a,a')\notin\mu_{\alg A}$ is a majority edge, or that there exists a $\mu_{\alg A}$-class $B$ such that every pair $a\notin B, b \in B$ forms a semilattice edge $(a,b)$~ (and in every case the witnessing congruence is the identity congruence).